 The following components can be ordered from DigiKey:

 1N4004-TPMSCT-ND x1 Micro Commercial Co 1N4004-TP Rectifier Diode 400v/1A

 493-1858-ND x1 Nichicon (UPW) UPW1V470MED 47uf/35v 20% Capacitor

 1.00KXBK-ND x1 Yageo 1.0k 1/4W 1% Resistor – MFR-25FBF52-1K

 3386P-103LF-ND x1 Bourns 3386P-1-103LF 10K 0.5W Trimmer Resistor

-Drop an email to firstname.lastname@example.org if you are interested in obtaining a board for your own use.
+Drop an email to firstname.lastname@example.org if you are interested in obtaining one or more boards for your use.